-Food prices less volatile than fuel prices
+Food prices are less volatile than fuel prices

-Download higher resolution chart (4267 pixels by 3417, 300 dpi)
+Download larger size chart (2048 pixels by 1916, 144 dpi)